-NVU-Johnson Campus: Residence Hall fire alarm systems have been replaced and automatic dialers installed within the last six years.
+NVU-Johnson Campus: Residence Hall fire alarm systems have been replaced and automatic dialers installed within the last seven years.
 Full sprinkler systems were installed in Governors Hall and Senators Hall in 2017 and 2018.
-As of 2018 smoking is prohibited in all campus buildings, including the residence halls, and anywhere on campus.
+Sprinkler system security upgrades were made in 2021.